-MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus IP Development Limited or its subsidiaries or affiliated companies in the United States, United Kingdom and other countries.
+MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus or one of its affiliates.

 All other marks are the property of their respective owners.

 Contents

 Overview of the Basic Workflow 4 Extensions that Silk Test Classic can Automatically Configure 4 Creating a Silk Test Classic Project using the Basic Workflow 5 Enabling and Testing Extension Settings 5 Configuring the Recovery System Recording a Test Case Using the Basic Workflow 6 Running a Test Case Using the Basic Workflow 7 Exploring Results 7